What is Statistics in Economics? Importance and Limitations

 Limitations of Statistics

-• Statistics overlooks the qualitative side: It doesn’t consider aspects like kindness, honesty, care, health, and intelligence unless they are converted into measurable terms for study.
+• Statistics overlook the qualitative side: They do not consider aspects such as kindness, honesty, care, health, and intelligence unless converted into measurable terms for study.

-• It disregards individual details: While statistics deals with the overall facts, it doesn’t delve into specifics.
-For instance, it looks at the collective marks of a class rather than individual student scores.
+• Statistics disregard individual details: While statistics deal with the overall facts, they do not delve into specifics.
+For instance, statistics look at the collective marks of a class rather than individual student scores.

 • Uniform and homogeneous data are essential: For an economist, conducting a statistical study becomes challenging if the gathered data lacks consistency.

-• Potential for misuse: When statistics is not wielded by a trained and unbiased expert, there’s a risk of misinterpretation and inaccurate results.
+• Potential for misuse: When statistics are not used by a trained and unbiased expert, there is a risk of misinterpretation and inaccurate results.
 A biased individual might manipulate data to suit their agenda.

 • Results are only valid on average: In statistics, averages represent the overall picture.
 For instance, if a class averages 60 marks, it doesn’t mean every student got 60; some may have scored 30 or 40.
 Individual differences exist beyond the average.